PritK99/MazeBlaze/firmware/2_motor_driver_pwm/Readme.md

 * **Off-Time** :- Duration of time period when the signal is low.
 * **ON-Time**  :- Duration of time period when the signal is high.
 * **Duty cycle** :- It is the percentage of the time period when the signal remains ON during the period of the pulse width modulation signal.
-* **Period** :- It is the sum of off-time and on-time of pulse width modulation signal.

 ## Duty Cycle